AMSAT-NA/PacSatFSKBoard/docs/Design.md

 other.
 Don't hook TX to TX.
 If you don't have the JTAG connected, you will need to connect the ground as well.

+The reset pin on the LP-XDS110 resets the board.

-The jumper on the LP-XDS110 should be set to "XDS"; that decides which device powers the level shifters.
+The jumper on the LP-XDS110 decides which device powers the level shifters.
 If you are just using the serial port, the jumper should be set to "XDS".
-Otherwise the level shifters won't get power and they won't work very well.
+Otherwise the level shifters won't get power and they won't work very well (you get erratic behavior).
 If you have the JTAG connector hooked up, the jumper should be set to "EXT" (or "TGT").
 Otherwise the LP-XDS110 will be providing power to the device, which you don't want.
+In that case the PacSat board is powering the level shifters.

 IO Connections on the PacSat AFSK processor
 ===========================================